RodRitter/UDFS-log-Analysis-Project/README.md

 2. Who are the most popular article authors of all time?
 3. On which days did more than 1% of requests lead to errors?

-These are displayed directly in the terminal in plain text format.
+These are displayed in plain text format in the terminal.

 ## Dependencies
 - Python 3.6